Old Beach Neighborhood

 Old Beach Overlay District

 The Old Beach Overlay District was established in 2005 to preserve and enhance the character of the Old Beach neighborhood, by providing opportunities for both new and redeveloped resort residential development, characterized by single-family, cottage-style homes and compatible multi-family residential dwellings.
-The Overlay District boundaries are designated on the City’s Official Zoning Map as follows: 27 ½ Street and Beach Garden Park to the north; Parks Avenue to the west; a varying line along 22 ½ and 22nd Streets to the south; and, a varying line within the 300 block west of Pacific Avenue.
+The Overlay District boundaries are designated on the City’s Official Zoning Map as follows: 27 ½ Street and Beach Garden Park to the north; Parks Avenue to the west; 22 ½ Street to the south; and, a varying line within the 300 block west of Pacific Avenue.
 The Overlay District regulations address principal uses and structures, accessory uses and structures, dimensional requirements, desired design incentives, and the Old Beach Design Review Committee.
 All properties within the Overlay District are subject to the regulations of the Overlay District as well as the underlying zoning district(s); where there is conflict, the Overlay District regulations prevail.

 Old Beach Overlay District Zoning Map